Tareq Al-Suwaidan: Views and ideology

-In an April 2012 interview for Al-Quds, a TV station affiliated with Hamas, he claimed that since politicians were controlled by money and the media which are controlled by the Jews, only "armed resistance" and not Western aid or Western popular sympathy could change the situation in Palestine and Jerusalem.
+In an April 2012 interview for Al-Quds, a TV station affiliated with Hamas, he said that since politicians were controlled by money and the media which are controlled by the Jews, only "armed resistance" and not Western aid or Western popular sympathy could change the situation in Palestine and Jerusalem.
 He also said in the interview that the most dangerous thing facing Muslims is the Jews calling them "the greatest enemy."
 In the reply of accusation of being anti-Semitic he stated, "I will refuse oppression I will refuse injustice.
 Whether it’s done to a Muslim or done to a Jew, I will refuse injustice," and that "I am against the oppression that is being done to the Palestinian people in Palestine."
 He also stated that "it is very clear in Islam that we are not anti-Jewish.
 The Prophet Peace be Upon Him (PBUH) married a girl who was Jewish….So we are not against the religion itself, we are not against the people itself."
 He also stated that "when we speak in Arabic and we say Jews, it is very well understood among Arab people that we do not mean the religion and we do not mean the people of Israel.
 We are talking about Zionism.
 As much as when I say the West.
 Now Australia is in the East, but we include Australia when we say the West.
 So we have these words that are common.
 So none of our words mean anti-Jewish or anti the Children of Israel as a nation."
-He alleged that the comments were based on a report by MEMRI which he called a "Zionist organization".
+He said that the comments were based on a report by MEMRI which he called a "Zionist organization".

+In November 2012 a Dubai Police Lieutenant General Dhahi Khalfan Tamim said that suspects arrested in UAE had met with Kuwaiti Muslim Brotherhood members, such as Tareq Al-Suwaidan.

-In a sermon to Hamas which was later posted on the internet on 14 July 2014, Al-Suwaidan described Israel as "a deviant country...[that] is destined to be eradicated in its entirety," explaining that "We do not demand a ceasefire.
+In a sermon to Hamas which was later posted on the internet on 14 July 2014, Al-Suwaidan said Israel was "a deviant country...[that] is destined to be eradicated in its entirety," also saying that "We do not demand a ceasefire.
 Rather, we demand that the rockets continue to be launched until they bow before us."
 Al-Suwaidan further stated that "all the mothers of the Islamic nation – not only Palestinian mothers – should suckle their babies on the hatred of the sons of Zion.
 We hate them.
 They are our enemies.
 We should instill this in the souls of our children, until a new generation arises and wipes them off the face of the earth...Each and every one of us, when leaving this hall, should be contemplating a plan how to wipe out Israel."